BrandonW24/BrandonW24.github.io/projects/project1.md

 - Level Designer

 ## Challenges & Solutions
-A large challenge on the onset of this game was tackling how to face multiplayer functionality.
+A large challenge with the onset of this game was tackling how to face multiplayer functionality.
 In my prior games, The Cursed Graveyard, Impiety, and Skul'Ras-- those were programmed in LUA, and had very specific methods that would enable developers to easily create multiplayer functionality.
 Unlike the previous PvE projects I have worked on, I chose to write this one in C#.
 Since then we at Massive Loop have integrated a new shiny C# compiler that enables so much more creativity and dynamic code from developers.
 Setting up networking multiplayer structure is quite a bit different from how it is done in LUA.
 Switching from developing in LUA to C# was a bit of a challenge in its own right, but they are similar enough and I always love to re-learn programming languages.

 ## Development Log Video Series